 The working groups will focus on advancing the strategy of the SDS Coalition in a coherent, efficient and cross-cutting manner, within their respective thematic areas.
-This can be seen, for example, in a diagram showing examples how the five working groups could support the Strategy's implementation via attribution of relevant tasks to all of the working groups, as in the following simple matrix:
+This can be seen, for example, in a diagram showing examples how the five working groups could support the Strategy's implementation via attribution of relevant tasks to all of the working groups, as in the matrix shown above.

 Such an approach to implementing the SDS Strategy with support from the Coalition's working groups should be periodically revisited and adjusted as work progresses, and to recognize clear strengths and preferences of certain working groups under the various elements.